mharty3/mharty3.github.io/_til/python/python-comand-line-arguments.md

 ---
-title: 'Using command line arguments when running a python script (python)'
+title: "Using command line arguments when running a python script (python)"
 ---
 When running a Python script from the command line, you can pass arguments separated by spaces.